ME-Merlin2010/cex.io-seller/README.md

 ```

 ```
-Note, the balance will not show up until Reinvestment starts.
+Note, the balance will not refresh until Seller restarts.
 ```

 #### Start